kaihendry/dabase.com/content/blog/multi-cloud-serverless.md

 # Preliminary results

-https://counttesting.azurewebsites.net/ is unsurprisingly slow since it's hosted in Hong Kong, and my <abbr title="Black box exporter">BBE</abbr> is in my home in Singapore.
+Azure is unsurprisingly slow since it's hosted in Hong Kong, and my <abbr title="Black box exporter">BBE</abbr> is in my home in Singapore.

 Is arm64 faster than x86_64? ... it would appear so!